What Is the Paycheck Fairness Act (PFA)?

 - The PFA eliminates the "any factor other than sex" defense and replaces it with a "bona fide factor other than sex" defense.
 Employers can only use this "bona fide factor" defense if they demonstrate that business necessity demands it.

-- Such defense shall not apply where the employee demonstrates that an alternative employment practice exists that would serve the same business purpose without producing such differential and that the employer has refused to adopt such alternative practice.
+- However, if the employee demonstrates that an alternative employment practice exists that would serve the same business purpose without producing a gender differential and that the employer has refused to adopt such alternative practice, then employers may not use this defense.

 - The PFA makes employers liable for unlimited punitive damages in addition to compensatory damages in cases of sex discrimination.